haskell/ghcup-hs/docs/install.md

 If you want to know what these scripts do, check out the [source code at the repository](https://gitlab.haskell.org/haskell/ghcup-hs/-/tree/master/scripts/bootstrap).
 Advanced users may want to perform a [manual installation](#manual-install) and GPG verify the binaries.

+## System requirements

+### Linux Debian

+The following distro packages are required: `build-essential curl libffi-dev libffi6 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5`

+### Linux Ubuntu

+The following distro packages are required: `build-essential curl libffi-dev libffi6 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5`

+### Linux Fedora

+The following distro packages are required: `gcc gcc-c++ gmp gmp-devel make ncurses ncurses-compat-libs xz perl`

+### Linux CentOS

+The following distro packages are required: `gcc gcc-c++ gmp gmp-devel make ncurses ncurses-compat-libs xz perl`

+### Linux Alpine

+The following distro packages are required: `binutils-gold curl gcc g++ gmp-dev libc-dev libffi-dev make musl-dev ncurses-dev perl tar xz`

+### Linux (generic)

+You need the following packages: curl g++ gcc gmp make ncurses realpath xz-utils.
+Consult your distro documentation on the exact names of those packages.

+### Darwin

+On OS X, in the course of running ghcup you will be given a dialog box to install the command line tools.
+Accept and the requirements will be installed for you.
+You will then need to run the command again.
+On Darwin M1 you might also need a working llvm installed (e.g. via brew) and have the toolchain exposed in PATH.

+### FreeBSD

+The following distro packages are required: `curl gcc gmp gmake ncurses perl5 libffi libiconv`

+### Windows

+On Windows, msys2 should already have been set up during the installation, so most users should just proceed.
+If you are installing manually, make sure to have a working mingw64 toolchain and shell.

 ### Which versions get installed?

 GHCup has two main channels for every tool: **recommended** and **latest**.
 By default, it installs *recommended*.